vickerscole12/ai-flight-brief/README.md

 2. The backend fetches, in real time:
-   - **METAR / TAF weather** for both airports, from the free public [aviationweather.gov API](https://aviationweather.gov/data/api/) (this covers airports worldwide, not just the U.S.)
+   - **METAR / TAF weather** for both airports, from the free public [aviationweather.gov API](https://aviationweather.gov/data/api/)
    - **Airport info** (name, city, country, coordinates, elevation) from a small curated local dataset
-   - **NOTAMs**, best-effort, if a NOTAM data provider is configured (see "About NOTAM coverage" below)
+   - **NOTAMs**, or Notice to Airmen, are best-effort, if a NOTAM data provider is configured (see "About NOTAM coverage" below)
 3. It calculates route info: great-circle distance, initial heading, and an estimated flight time.